 The Company is self insured for vehicles and worker's compensation.
-Through the use of actuarial calculations, the Company estimates the amounts required to settle insurance claims.
+Through the use of actuarial calculations provided by a third party, the Company estimates the amounts required to settle insurance claims.
 The actuarially determined liability is calculated in part by past claims experience, which considers both frequency and settlement of claims.
+The Company's self insurance reserves totaled \$5,614 and \$6,060 at April 30, 2001 and 2002, respectively.